MLBurnham/word_embeddings/README.md

     - [x] Define a dictionary of synonyms for key words
     - [ ] Create list of words where I expect no ideological difference
     - [ ] Add twitter handles for names in synonym list
+    - [ ] Cull list of key words to about 50
+    - [ ] Test lemmatizer on base words

 7. Construct word embeddings
     - [x] Initial word embedding test on 1-2 words